 Wider Red Road

-There are 15 different areas in Glasgow included in GoWell – one of which is Wider Red Road.
+There were 15 different areas in Glasgow included in GoWell – one of which was Wider Red Road.

-Our study includes the neighbourhoods of Balornock, Old Balornock, Petershill and Barmulloch.
-We are also studying the Red Road multi-story flats and information on them can be found by visiting the Red Road study area page.
+Our study included the neighbourhoods of Balornock, Old Balornock, Petershill and Barmulloch.
+We were also studying the Red Road multi-story flats and information on them can be found by visiting the Red Road study area page.
 The map shows the study area boundaries for both of these areas – Red Road within the dark lines and the wider area shaded in blue.

-We are interested in Wider Red Road because it is part of the regeneration programme taking place in Glasgow.
-This has involved a range of activities such as building new homes, refurbishment, demolition and efforts to support communities with improved services and amenities.
-The area may also be affected not only by the changes and improvements to the homes within it, but also the demolition of the neighbouring Red Road multi-storey flats.
-These activities have provide an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.
+We were interested in Wider Red Road because it was part of the regeneration programme that took place in Glasgow.
+This involved a range of activities such as building new homes, refurbishment, demolition and efforts to support communities with improved services and amenities.
+The area may also have been affected not only by the changes and improvements to the homes within it, but also the demolition of the neighbouring Red Road multi-storey flats.
+These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and neighbourhood.

 We carried out a number of resident surveys over our 14 year study.
 These consisted of interviews conducted face-to-face in people’s homes and included a whole range of questions about how people felt about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.

 If you were involved in one of our surveys you can find additional information about your participation here.

 A small selection of findings from these four surveys with Wider Red Road residents are shown below:

 - In 2015, 89% of residents were satisfied or very satisfied with their home.
 This had increased slightly from 85% in 2006.

 - In 2015, 89% of participants were very or fairly satisfied with their neighbourhood as a place to live.
 This had increased from 80% in 2006.